SnowScriptWinterOfCode/Technical_Writing/virtualisation.md

 4. **Toggle Virtualization to Enabled:**
    - Once you've located the virtualization option, toggle it to "Enabled."

+## Parting notes
-These steps ensure the virtualization feature is activated in the computer's hardware, allowing you to make the most of virtualization technology for running multiple operating systems and applications simultaneously.
+- These steps ensure the virtualization feature is activated in the computer's hardware, allowing you to make the most of virtualization   technology for running multiple operating systems and applications simultaneously.
+- It is recommended to enable virtualisation for the apps or softwares that requires it.
+- Otherwise for all other tasks where it is not required then enabling it also doesnot add much to the performance of the computer.